Coder-ACJHP/UICVideoPlayerView/README.md

 - Shows replay button when video finished and resets slider.
 - When changing video link it will prepare and update itself immediatly.
 - Shows loading spinner depended on buffer status.
-- You can share video link to social media and other chanels (new)
+- You can share video link to social media and other chanels (new).
-- You can change settings from settings context menu (new)
+- You can change settings from settings context menu (new).<br>
-Note: This project is sample so only "dismiss & cancel" option is working in menu others not!
+###### Note: This project is sample so only "dismiss & cancel" option is working in menu others not!

 ### Requirements
 Xcode 9 or later <br>